heliosdrm/GRUtils.jl/internals/createplots.md

 Viewport(subplot, frame::Bool [, ratio::Real, margins])
 ```

-This method makes a `Viewport` for a plot taking the normalized coordinates of the box that contains it (`subplot`, which are normalized with respect to the size of the figure, not the whole device), and a flag (`frame::Bool`) telling whether there should be a frame between the outer and inner boxes.
+This method makes a `Viewport` for a plot taking the normalized coordinates of the box that contains it (the argument `subplot`, which are normalized with respect to the size of the figure, not the whole device), and a flag (`frame::Bool`) telling whether there should be a frame between the outer and inner boxes.
 The size of that frame is calculated automatically.

 This constructor also accepts two optional arguments: `ratio`, which is the width:height ratio of the inner box, and `margins`, a 4-vector with extra margins that there should be between the outer and inner boxes, in addition to the default size of the frame (in the order left-right-bottom-top).